"""The core state representation.

 # Collect per-atom properties

-# Collect per-batch properties
+# Collect per-system properties

-# Update batch indices
+# Update system indices

-new_indices = state.batch + batch_offset
+new_indices = state.system_idx + system_offset

 # Concatenate collected tensors